TalkingParents. A communication platform for co-parents. Sign in Open navigation

 |

 A person serving as guardian ad litem may also be an attorney but does not have to be.
-Volunteer advocates and non-attorney licensed professionals, such as counselors and social workers, can serve as guardian ad litem.
-Laws vary between states on whether one person can serve as both an attorney for the child and the guardian ad litem.
+In some cases, individuals can cross the guardian ad litem-attorney gap and serve in both roles.
+Laws vary between states on whether one person can serve as both an attorney for the child and the guardian ad litem for the overall case.

 Safe & easy sign-up